haizk/Matur/README.md

 # Matur
-Chat app written in Kotlin.
+Chat app written in Kotlin, using Firebase for its back end.